wp-plugins/schedule-posts-calendar/readme.txt

 == Changelog ==

+= 2.0 =
+* Created settings page
+* Added options to set the start of the week
+* Added theme option

 = 1.1 =
 * Minor update to reduce the size of the calendar div from 250px to 230px.
 * Added FAQ's.